Fraud Defense in Los Angeles

 - Employment fraud

-What are the Penalties for Fraud in California?
+What Are the Penalties for Fraud in California?

 In California, the penalties for fraud can vary depending on the specific type of fraud committed and the value of the property or assets involved.